Nick Viall and Rachel Bilson Spark Romance Rumors After Getting Flirty on Instagram

 The Bachelor alum has sparked romance rumors with Rachel Bilson.

-While neither star has commented on a relationship status, social media sleuths have been picking up on a few potential clues—some of which date back to earlier this summer.
+While neither star has commented on a relationship status, social media sleuths have picked up on a few potential clues—some of which date back to earlier this summer.

 Back in July, Viall interviewed Bilson for an episode of his podcast The Viall Files.
 During the episode, the season 21 star admitted he "professionally" slid into The O.C. alumna's DMs and invited her to be on the show.